Stay At Home Educator

 I want you to imagine the following scenario:

-A preschooler is confronted by several choices at the art table.
-He has paint in three colors, red, black and white.
-He has several sized paint brushes to choose from as well as stamps and sponges.
 He also has access to a bottle of liquid glue and some tissue paper in the same colors of paint.
 But the first choice he has to make is this: what size paper to use, regular sized construction paper or the larger 12 x 18 size?

-Just in presentation, this preschooler has several choices to make, all of them his own, and for once there is not wrong decision.
+Just in presentation, this preschooler has several choices to make, all of them his own, and for once there is not a wrong decision.
 He has the choice to use all or none of the materials.
 He gets to choose if he wants to mix the materials and how he wants to apply them.

 These are powerful choices.